RohitGanji/WikiExtractor/README.md

 ```
 <br>
 Due to time constraints, multiprocessing couldn't be implemented.
+It will be implemented if an extensions is granted.